Ahmd-zaidan8a8/Project-2/README.md

 ### Description
 Ever had trouble sticking to a diet?
 Then this app is for you!

-This is an interactive application that provides you with your recommended daily calorie amount based upon your health paramters (weight, height, etc.)
+This is an interactive application that provides you with your recommended daily calorie amount based upon your health parameters (weight, height, etc.)

 ### How to use the application
 1. Login to the application and add your health information